ff13dfly/Anchor/docker/README.md

 ## Anchor Pallet

-There are two parts of Anchor pallet, substrate binaries with Anchor pallet and playground for Anchor pallet.
+Anchor pallet is an extend pallet for Substrate, it is On-chian Linked List and Name Service and On-chain Key-value Storage.
+By anchor way, it is easy to storage data on chain and do join the blockchain world.

-## Substrate Builder Docker Image
+## Anchor Builder Docker Image

+### How to

 The Docker image in this folder is a `builder` image.
 It is self contained and allow users to build the binaries themselves.
 There is no requirement on having Rust or any other toolchain installed but a working Docker environment.